 That process of destruction and re-creation is what this curriculum is about.

-No, it is more: destroying wholesome beliefs and values, then depositing in their place nihilistic and racist ideas is what it does.
+No, it is more: destroying wholesome beliefs and values, then depositing in their place nihilistic and racist ideas.

 What better place for this than the minds of children?